 Like a graphics card, a WiFi card also plugs into a PCIe slot on a motherboard.
 However, the lane requirement for a WiFi card is far lower than a graphics card’s requirement.

 Slot and PCIe Lane Requirements for WiFi Card

-For this we recommend reading: Which PCIe Slot of Wireless Card
+For this, we recommend reading: Which PCIe Slot of Wireless Card?

-Basically, a typical WiFi 6 (802.11AX) card has a max transfer rate of 2.4 Gbps on 5 GHz frequency.
+A typical WiFi 6 (802.11AX) card has a max transfer rate of 2.4 Gbps on a 5 GHz frequency.
 This is about 300 MB/s.

 To use a PCIe WiFi card, you’d have to install the card into a free PCIe slot on your motherboard.
 As mentioned earlier, an x1 slot should be enough to supply the needed bandwidth.